CSL-KU/SpectreGuard/README.md

     cd BASE_DIR/
     ./parse-synthetic.pl

+spec2006 benchmark:
+    cd BASE_DIR/
+    ./parse-spec2006.pl

-    the resulting table and graph will be in BASE_DIR/artifacts/graphs/synthetic/
+the resulting table and graph will be in the:

+    BASE_DIR/artifacts/graphs/####/

+    directories.
+Each will contain a data file and a .pdf containing the graph.